 - Insurance compliance

-In relation to social insurance, according to the Law on Social Insurance of Vietnam, from 01 January 2018 foreign employees working in Vietnam with work permits or practice certificates or practice licenses granted by competent Vietnamese agencies shall be permitted to contribute compulsory social insurance.
+In relation to social insurance, according to the Law on Social Insurance of Vietnam, from 01 January 2018 foreign employees working in Vietnam with work permits or practise certificates or practise licenses granted by competent Vietnamese agencies shall be permitted to contribute compulsory social insurance.
 Yet, the law is not explicit on whether it is a right or an obligation to the contribution of compulsory social insurance by foreign employees.
-Since there has not been any legal documents guiding the implementation of the provision, it is likely that the employees may skip such contribution.
+Since there have not been any legal documents guiding the implementation of the provision, it is likely that the employees may skip such contribution.

-In relation to health insurance, the law regulates that employees working under indefinite-term labor contracts or labor contracts of full three months and onward are obliged to the contribution of health insurance.
-Since the law itself and its guiding documents do not differentiate employees who are Vietnamese citizens from employees who are foreign nationals, foreign employees are subject to Vietnamese laws and regulations on health insurance.
-However, it should be taken into account the fact that if overseas enterprises establishes no forms of business presence in Vietnam, resulting in no labor contract between the employees and business presence of overseas enterprises in Vietnam and hence no direct employers who shall be responsible for making health insurance contribution pursuant to regulation of Vietnam.
-Practice is most likely that this is not the case subject to contribution of health insurance.
+In relation to health insurance, the law regulates that employees working under indefinite-term labour contracts or labour contracts of full three months and onward are obliged to the contribution of health insurance.
+Since the law itself and its guiding documents do not differentiate employees who are Vietnamese citizens from employees who are foreign nationals, foreign employees are subject to Vietnamese Laws and Regulations on health insurance.
+However, it should be taken into account the fact that if overseas enterprises establishes no forms of business presence in Vietnam, resulting in no labour contract between the employees and business presence of overseas enterprises in Vietnam and hence no direct employers who shall be responsible for making health insurance contribution pursuant to the regulation of Vietnam.
+The practice is most likely that this is not the case subject to contribution of health insurance.